alexa/alexa-auto-sdk/README.md

 Click [here](./modules/phone-control/README.md) for more information.

-## Additional Functionality
+## Additional Functionality <a id ="additional-functionality"> </a>
 The following extensions to the Alexa Auto SDK are available by request.
 Please contact your Amazon Solutions Architect (SA) or Partner Manager for more information.

+>**Important!** The optional extensions are provided as archives.
+In order to install an optional extension, you must first download the archive.
+The version of the optional extension archive must match the version of the Auto SDK that you are using.
+For example, if you are using Auto SDK 1.6 and want to install the Local Voice Control extension, you must download version 1.6 of the Local Voice Control extension archive from the link provided below.

-### Wake Word Extension
+### AmazonLite Wake Word extension
 Wake Word enables hands-free, voice-initiated interactions with Alexa.
 The Wake Word extension enables AmazonLite Wake Word support in the Alexa Auto SDK.

+To install the optional AmazonLite Wake Word extension, you must download the appropriate archive version from the [Auto SDK AmazonLite Extension resources directory](https://developer.amazon.com/alexa/console/avs/preview/resources/details/Auto%20SDK%20Amazonlite%20Extension).

-### Alexa Communication Extension
+### Alexa Communications extension
-The Alexa Communication extension enables integration with Alexa-to-Alexa calling, Alexa-to-PSTN calling, and messaging capabilities.
+The Alexa Communications extension enables integration with Alexa-to-Alexa calling, Alexa-to-PSTN calling, and messaging capabilities.

+To install the optional Alexa Communications extension, you must download the appropriate archive version from the [Auto SDK Alexa Comms Extension resources directory](https://developer.amazon.com/alexa/console/avs/preview/resources/details/Auto%20SDK%20Alexa%20Comms%20Extension).

 ### Local Voice Control Extension
-The Local Voice Control extension provides car control functionality like climate control with and without an internet connection.
+The Local Voice Control extension provides car control functionality such as climate control with and without an internet connection.
 It includes components that run an Alexa endpoint inside the vehicle's head unit.
 Local Voice Control is currently supported on Linux x86 64-bit, Linux ARM 32/64-bit, Android x86 32/64-bit, and Android ARM 32/64-bit.

+To install the optional LVC extension, you must download the appropriate archive version from the [Auto SDK Local Voice Control Extension resources directory](https://developer.amazon.com/alexa/console/avs/preview/resources/details/Auto%20SDK%20Local%20Voice%20Control%20Extension).

 ### Metrics Uploading Extension
 The Metrics Uploading extension enables logging and uploading Alexa Auto SDK metrics to the Amazon cloud.
 Voice request metrics, for example, include start and end timestamps of user and Alexa speech and UPL between the request and Alexa’s response.
 Metrics may be tagged Beta, Gamma, or Prod depending on the vehicle lifecycle.
 The Metrics Uploading extension is currently available for Android platforms.

+To install the optional Metrics Uploading extension, you must download the appropriate archive version from the [Auto SDK Device Metric Upload Service Extension resources directory](https://developer.amazon.com/alexa/console/avs/preview/resources/details/Auto%20SDK%20Metric%20Upload%20Service%20Extension).

 ## Getting Started With a Sample App